Enable sampling

 When sampling is enabled, Datafold compares a randomly chosen subset of the data.
 Sampling is the tradeoff between the diff detail and time/cost of the diffing process.
 For most use cases, sampling does not reduce the informational value of data diffs as it still provides the magnitude and specific examples of differences (e.g., if 10% of sampled data show discrepancies, it suggests a similar proportion of differences across the entire dataset).

-Although configuring sampling can seem overwhelming at first, a good rule of thumb is to stick to defaults and tweak them as needed.
-It is also helpful to tweak the parameters to see how they impact the sample size to make the tradeoff between performance and accuracy.
+Although configuring sampling can seem overwhelming at first, a good rule of thumb is to select an initial value of 95% for the sampling confidence and adjust it as needed.
+Tweaking the parameters can be helpful to see how they impact the sample size and the tradeoff between performance and accuracy.

 Handling data type differences